fenago/machine-learning-with-scikit-learn/Chapter01/Lab_1.md

 ### Note

-The version of scikit-learn implemented in the book is 0.19.1.
+The version of scikit-learn implemented in the course is 0.19.1.

 ### The Anaconda method